MKen212/fundraiser/README.md

 - deadline - Shows the deadline of the contract as a block number
 - goal - Shows the goal of the contract in wei
 - hasVoted (followed by spendingRequest record number and address) - Shows if the specific address has voted for the specific Spending Request
+- minimumContribuion - Shows the minimum amount required for each contribution in wei
 - owner - Shows the Ethereum address of the Smart Contract owner
 - requests (followed by spendingRequest record number) - Shows the details held of the spending request record, including description, value, recipient, completed flag and number of voters
 - totalContributors - Shows the total number of contributors